sovt/spata/readme.md

 The returned `InvalidRecord` contains error information from all incorrect fields.

 The validators are defined in terms of typed (already correctly parsed) values.
-A bunch of typical ones is available as part of `info.fingo.spata.schema.validator` package.
+A bunch of typical ones is available as part of `dev.sovt.spata.schema.validator` package.
 Additional ones may be provided by implementing the `schema.validator.Validator` trait.

 The converter example presented in [Basic usage](#basic-usage) may be improved to take advantage of schema validation: